-However, this guide should not be used as a boiler plate template.
+These guides should not be used as boiler plate templates.
 The preparation of your own financial statements requires judgement, in terms of the choice of accounting policies, how the disclosures should be tailored to reflect your specific circumstances, and the materiality of disclosures in the context of your organisation.

 Compliance with the standards is a given for investors, but there is a bigger question that needs to be asked: are your financial statements simply a compliance exercise, or have you taken the opportunity to maximise their value to investors?
 After all, if the statements have to be prepared anyway, then it makes sense to get maximum mileage from your efforts.